CERCuO/MATLAB/README.md

 Please contact Daniel Hutama if you have any questions or suggestions.

-README.md last edited on 16-Nov-2021.
+README.md last edited on 10-Jan-2022.

 -----------------------------------------------------------------
 INSTRUCTIONS

-This repository is broken into Matlab and Python components.
-The long-term goal is to have equivalent functionalities in both languages.
-However, I am currently prioritizing Python due to the number of Python users in CERC, and the fact that Python is a free platform.

-Within each of the main folders (Python or Matlab), there will be 5 folders:
+Within each of the Core folder, there will be 5 subfolders:
     1) Dependencies
     2) Documentation
     3) Drivers